Johnnie Johnson (RAF officer): Circus offensives

 One month later, Johnson gained his first air victory.
 On 26 June Johnson participated in Circus 24.
 Crossing the coast near Gravelines, Bader warned of 24 Bf 109s nearby, southeast, in front of the wing.
 The Bf 109s saw the British and turned to attack the lower No. 610 Squadron from the rear.
 While watching three Bf 109s above him dive to port, Johnson lost sight of his wing commander at 15,000 feet.
 Immediately a Bf 109E flew in front of him and turned slightly to port at a range of 150 yards.
 After receiving hits, the Bf 109's hood was jettisoned and the pilot baled out.
 Several No. 145 Squadron pilots witnessed the victory.
 He had expended 278 rounds from P7837's guns.
 The Bf 109 was one of five lost by Jagdgeschwader 2 (Fighter Wing 2) that day.

 A flurry of action followed.
 On 1 July 1941 he expended 89 rounds and damaged a Bf 109E.
 Bader's section was attacked and Johnson out-turned his assailant.
 Firing, he saw glycol streaming behind it.
 On 14 July, the Tangmere Wing flew on Circus 48 to St Omer.
 Losing sight of the squadron, Johnson and his wingman proceeded inland at 3,000 feet after spotting three aircraft.
 Turning in behind them, he identified them as Bf 109Fs.
 Johnson dived so as to come up and underneath into the enemy's blind spot.
 Closing to 15 yards, he gave the trailing Bf 109 a two-second burst.
 The tail was blown off and his windshield was covered in oil from the Messerschmitt.
 Johnson saw the other Bf 109s spinning down out of control.
 Having also lost his wingman, Johnson disengaged.
 Climbing and crossing the coast at Etaples, Johnson bounced a Bf 109E.
 Giving chase in a dive to 2,000 feet and firing at 150 yards, he observed something flying off the Bf 109's starboard wing.
 Johnson could not see any more owing to the oil-covered windscreen and did not make a claim.
 His second victory was probably Unteroffizier (corporal) R. Klienike, III./Jagdgeschwader 26 (Third Group, Fighter Wing 26) who was posted missing.

 On 21 July, Johnson shared in the destruction of another Bf 109 with Pilot Officer Heppell.
 Johnson's wingman disappeared during the battle.
 Sergeant Mabbet was mortally wounded but made a wheels-up landing near St Omer.
 Impressed with his skilful flying while badly wounded, the Germans buried him with full honours.
 On 23 July, Johnson damaged another Bf 109.
-During this battle Adolf Galland, Geschwaderkommodore (wing commander) of JG 26 was wounded; his life was saved by a recently installed armour plate behind his head.